friemen/zackzack/README.md

 State is kept in a global atom, according to Om's pgm model.

+A *view* bundles the specification on contents, a channel, actions, rules and a validator.

+View contents is specified as data using a bunch of functions that create nested maps (see zackzack.specs namespace).

-There is a generic view component that starts a generic CSP-style controller process and renders a view according to the UI specification.
+There is a generic *view component* that starts a generic CSP-style controller process and builds components by interpretation of the spec-fn result.

-Rendering as well as the controller process is in general separated from the Om component reification.

 Each view component has one channel that takes every event submitted by JS event listeners.
-Any user input is routed as `:update` event through this channel and the application state is updated immediately with the result of a field specific parser function [string -> anything] application.
+Any user input is routed as `:update` event through this channel and the application state is updated immediately with the result of a field specific *parser* function [string -> anything] application.

-After processing an `:update`, validation with respect to the updated field is applied (currently not fully implemented).
+After processing an `:update`, *validation* with respect to the updated field is applied (currently not fully implemented).
 This results in a `:message` value stored in the fields map.

-Actions (the stuff that happens for example upon button clicks) are triggered by `:action` events and should ideally be pure functions of the form [state event -> state].
+*Actions* (the stuff that happens for example upon button clicks) are triggered by `:action` events and should ideally be pure functions of the form [state event -> state].
 If they communicate with a server or another component they would either use their own or a foreign